 All absences from class with the exception of field trips or school sponsored activities/sports, are considered as absences for the minimum attendance policy.
-In an effort to help our students maintain good attendance, the Secondary office staff will contact parents at four (4), seven (7) and ten (10) absences, and the Secondary Administration will contact parents after seven (7) absences to discuss the importance of attending school regularly.
+In an effort to help our students maintain good attendance, the Secondary office staff will contact parents after each absence.
+Secondary Administration will contact parents after seven (7) absences to discuss the importance of attending school regularly.
 Every effort must be made by the student and the parents/guardians to ensure that students are in all their classes every day.
 Extraordinary situations will be reviewed and considered by the administration.
 After ten (10) absences a student may not earn credit for the course.